-Next month’s Super Bowl 50 might as well be a national holiday.
+The Super Bowl might as well be a national holiday.
 The game itself is sacred to the most loyal of fans.
-The real spectacle though, will be the events surrounding the game, from pregame festivities and the halftime extravaganza, to the national conversation about the best commercials.
+The real spectacle though, are the events surrounding the game, from pregame festivities and the halftime extravaganza, to the national conversation about the best commercials.
 At $5 million per 30 seconds, these ads had better spark attention!
 If nothing else, Super Bowl 50 validates the old adage, “Go big or go home.”

 From “go big” to “small and smart.”